MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 By cancelling the agreement with a pending payment reservation, then the merchant also automatically cancels the reservation

+#### <a name="oneoffpayments_expiredpayment"></a> Expired one-off
 It is **mandatory** for the merchant to Capture or Cancel one-off payment if it was reserved on a customer account.

-It results in bad end-user experience, if the amount is reserved on the customer’s account for too long, without them receiving their product.
-It might also result in increased calls to support unit, which is to be avoided at all cost.
+We encourage you to capture as soon as a service is rendered or order shipped.
+It results in bad end-user experience, if the amount is reserved on the customer’s account for too long, as the customer can see the amount on their bank statement.

+Uncaptured one-off payments expire after 14 days.

 ***